ufal/UMR/doc/quantity.md

 the Guidelines.

-Alternatively, comparison constructions can be treated as elliptical constructions, as suggested in the :
+Alternatively, comparison constructions can be treated as elliptical constructions, as suggested in the:

 ### Comparisons and superlatives relating to amounts of things (`have-quant-91`)